NUKES IN KY?

 We were wrong.
 Here we go again.

-* As the crow flies, Marble Hill was 25 miles from Louisville, on the Indiana side of the Ohio River, just across from LG&E's coal-fired power plants in Trimble Co.
+* As the crow flies, Marble Hill was 25 miles from Louisville, just across the Ohio River from LG&E's coal-fired power plants in Trimble Co.

-Please keep any eye out for email from LCAN for news on a forthcoming teach-in on nuclear power plants and the hyper-scale data centers partly inspiring the renewed interest in nukes.
+Watch for email from LCAN for news on a teach-in on nuclear power plants and the hyper-scale data centers partly inspiring the renewed interest in nukes.

 LEARN MORE HERE: